-My horse and I are Club members can I compete in National Competitions?
+• My horse and I are Club members can I compete in National Competitions?

-Your Club membership entitles you and your horse/pony to compete in two National competitions on a free 'Ticket to Ride', however if you wish to compete in more than this you will need to purchase an "Online Ticket to Ride" for £5 which allows you to jump in these competitions as a combination for the day but you cannot be placed.
-Alternatively you can upgrade to be a National member.
+If you wish to compete in National Competitions you will need to purchase an "Online Ticket to Ride" for £5 which allows you to jump in these competitions as a combination for the day but you cannot be placed.
+Alternatively, you can upgrade to be a National member.
 (Subject to change).